lexruee/coach4rb/README.md

 ```

-To be sure that Coach4rb is correctly configured the method ```valid?``` can be executed for testing purposes.
+To be sure that Coach4rb is correctly configured the method ```available?``` can be executed for testing purposes.

 ```ruby
 @coach.available? # => true | false